 For tickets from 6th April 2015 local authorities in England must give 10 minutes grace for motorists overstaying in parking bays in council run car-parks and on the street.
 The rules do not apply to parking on single or double yellow lines, in front of dropped kerbs or in permit bays.
 Nor does the 10 minute ‘grace’ period apply if a driver has yet to buy a ticket and fix a ticket on the windscreen but has instead left the car and gone off to a shop to find change.

 You have 28 days in which to pay but this is halved if paid within 14 days (21 for tickets issued using CCTV).
 So if you are going to pay, pay within this time.
 However, if you appeal within this time and your appeal is not upheld you should be able to pay the lower rate.
 Make sure that you ask for the fine to be put on hold when you appeal.

-Follow the tips but remember this isn’t strictly a complaint!
+Follow the tips for making an effective complaint but remember this isn’t strictly a complaint!

 Check the council’s website for more information and you may be able to appeal online.
 If not, do it by letter.